MTTGIT19/MTTGIT19/README.md

 ☑️ *Masters degree (M.S.
 Information Security)*
 ☑️ *Achieved top 1% on TryHackMe*
 ☑️ *Achieved top 1,000 users on HackTheBox*
-⏭️ *Get seasonal silver rank or above on HackTheBox* -- details [here](https://www.hackthebox.com/blog/htb-seasons-announcement)
+☑️ *Get seasonal silver rank or above on HackTheBox* -- details [here](https://www.hackthebox.com/blog/htb-seasons-announcement)
-⏭️ *Pass OSCP or CPTPS*
+⏭️ *Pass OSCP or CPTS*

   <!--
 **MTTGIT19/MTTGIT19** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.